History of modern period domes: Industrial buildings

 The "first fully triangulated framed dome" was built in Berlin in 1863 by Johann Wilhelm Schwedler in a gasometer for the Imperial Continental Gas Association and, by the start of the 20th century, similarly triangulated frame domes had become fairly common.
 Schwedler built three wrought-iron domes over gasholders in Berlin between 1876 and 1882 with spans of 54.9 meters, one of which survives.
 Six similar Schwedler-type domes were used over gasholders in Leipzig beginning in 1885 and in Vienna using steel, in the 1890s.
 Rather than using traditional iron ribs, the domes consist of a thinner arrangement of short straight iron bars connected with pin joints in a lattice shell, with cross-bracing provided by light iron rods.

 Tombs

 The dome of Grant's Tomb in New York City was built by Rafael Guastavino in 1890.

 Twentieth century

 Developments

+Graphical equilibrium analysis was used in America at the beginning of the 20th century to check the designs of domed structures, such as St. Paul's Chapel at Columbia University and the vaults of Spanish architect Guastavino.

 American state capitol domes built in the twentieth century include those of Arizona, Mississippi, Pennsylvania, Wisconsin, Idaho, Kentucky, Utah, Washington, Missouri, and West Virginia.
 The West Virginia capitol building has been called the last American Renaissance capitol.

+Early Modernist architecture, characterized by "geometrization of architectural detail", includes the domed Greek Catholic parish churches of Čemerné (1905–1907) and Jakubany (1911) in Slovakia.
+The monumental domes of the Greek Catholic Basilian complex in Zhovkva (1901–1906), Transfiguration Church of Jarosław in Jarosław, Poland, (1902–1907), and the Church of St. Michael the Archangel in Surochów, Poland, (1912–1914) also have simplified geometry that attempt to blend traditional and modern styles, an effort interrupted by World War I and the breakup of the Habsburg monarchy.

 Wooden domes in thin-wall shells on ribs were made until the 1930s.
-After World War II, steel and wooden laminate structural members made with waterproof resorcinol glues were used to create domes with grid-patterned wooden support structures, such as the 100 meter diameter Skydome in Flagstaff, Arizona.
+After World War II, steel and wooden laminate structural members made with waterproof resorcinol glues were used to create domes with grid-patterned wooden support structures, such as the 100 m Skydome in Flagstaff, Arizona.
+Glued laminated wooden structures were also used in 1983 to create the 160 m Tacoma Dome, in 1990 to create the 160 m Superior Dome, and in 1997 to create the 178 m Nipro Hachiko Dome.